Eleanor Larosa

 Eleanor Larosa (born 26 November 2005) is an Australian cricketer who currently plays for South Australia in the Women's National Cricket League (WNCL).
 An all-rounder, she plays as a left-arm medium bowler and a left-handed batter.

 Youth career

 In December 2022, Larosa was named in the Australia Under-19 squad for the 2023 ICC Under-19 Women's T20 World Cup, but did not play a match at the tournament.
 In December 2024, she was selected as part of Australia's squad for the 2025 Under-19 Women's T20 World Cup.

 Domestic career

 In May 2023, Larosa was named in the South Australia squad for the upcoming season.
 In January 2024, she made her debut for the side in a WNCL match against Victoria, taking 2/37 from her 8 overs.
-She was added to the Adelaide Strikers squad for WBBL|10.
+She was added to the Adelaide Strikers squad for WBBL10.